praneet1988/ELeFHAnt/README.md

 ```

 # Citation
-Please Github page if using for research purposes (https://github.com/praneet1988/ELeFHAnt)
+Please cite github page if using for research purposes (https://github.com/praneet1988/ELeFHAnt)

 # Bugs/Issues
 Please report bugs, issues and improvements using the issues section of github.